vlyon/Plate/README.md

 This will cache a template in memory.
 The `$content` is the contents of a template (as a string) to be compiled or a CODE ref.

+This is useful if you need to use templates that are not stored on the file system, for example from a database or a custom subroutine.

 ## undefine